mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

 This seemingly minor speed bump prevents me from mindlessly popping open a new tab and visiting time-waster sites.
 To visit Facebook, I have to choose it consciously.
 It also means that when visiting Facebook for other reasons, such as finding information for a local business, Facebook can't show me personal notifications.

 This is sufficient for sites like Facebook or Twitter that are near useless when you're signed out.
 For others, like a news site, I add its URL to uBlock Origin's filter rules.
-That way, any time I visit out of habit, uBlock Origin reminds me to make a conscious choice about spending time on the site.
+That way, any time I visit out of habit, uBlock Origin forces me to make a conscious choice about spending time on the site.

 {% include image.html file="block-news3.jpg" alt="The browser blocks subsequent visits to uBlock Origin" img_link="true" max_width="650px" fig_caption="Blocking Google News" %}